Disclosure of tax return information

 Power of Attorney, Form M-2848

 With a Form M-2848, a taxpayer can show the terms of the POA’s representation and can name one or more representatives.
-Note that Form M-2848 does not allow access to a taxpayer’s accounts on MassTaxConnect.
+Please note that Form M-2848 does not allow access to a taxpayer’s accounts on MassTaxConnect.
 See below regarding Third Party Authorization through MassTaxConnect.

 A completed, signed Form M-2848 may be submitted to a specific person you are working with at DOR (such as a collector or auditor).
 You may also upload the completed and signed form through MassTaxConnect or submit it by fax to 617-660-3995.
 Allow 2 business days for the POA to be attached to the taxpayer’s account.
 Note that a Form M-2848 submitted through MassTaxConnect or by fax can be attached to an account only if the taxpayer has previously registered with DOR through MassTaxConnect or has filed a tax return in Massachusetts.

 Filing a dispute